pablote3/basketball-java/accumulator/README.md

 ## Getting Started

-These instructions will get a local instance of the project up and running for development and testing purposes.
+These instructions will get a local instance of the project up and running for development and testing purposes

 ## Installation

 * Clone or download [basketball repository](https://github.com/pablote3/basketball-java)

-* Import accumulator project into your favorite IDE.
+* Import accumulator project into your favorite IDE

 ## Unit Test Preparation